zmathew/django-ajax-upload-widget/README.rst

         (r'^ajax-upload/', include('ajax_upload.urls')),
     )

-1. That's it (don't forget include the Javascript as mentioned above).
+1. That's it (don't forget include the jQuery as mentioned above).

 Running the Tests